We give the Ordnance Survey’s OS Maps system a try, and are really impressed. View our guide to using OS Maps.

 I was impressed with OS Maps from the Ordnance Survey, and as I mentioned before, I signed up for the full Premium membership as soon as my free trial ended.

-We certainly give this bit of outdoor tech the GOWTK Thumbs Up Award.
+We undoubtedly give this bit of outdoor tech the GOWTK Thumbs Up Award.

 Finding and using OS Maps on ‘Get Out With The Kids’